contentstack/cli/packages/contentstack/README.md

 ```
 USAGE
-  $ csdx config:set:region [REGION] [-d <value> -m <value> --ui-host <value> -n <value>]
+  $ csdx config:set:region [REGION] [-d <value> -m <value> --ui-host <value> -n <value>] [--developer-hub <value>]
+    [--personalize <value>] [--launch <value>]

 ARGUMENTS
   REGION  Name for the region

 FLAGS
-  -d, --cda=<value>      Custom host to set for content delivery API, if this flag is added then cma, ui-host and name
+  -d, --cda=<value>            Custom host to set for content delivery API, if this flag is added then cma, ui-host and
-                         flags are required
-  -m, --cma=<value>      Custom host to set for content management API, , if this flag is added then cda, ui-host and
                                name flags are required
+  -m, --cma=<value>            Custom host to set for content management API, , if this flag is added then cda, ui-host
+                               and name flags are required
   -n, --name=<value>           Name for the region, if this flag is added then cda, cma and ui-host flags are required
+      --developer-hub=<value>  Custom host to set for developer hub API
+      --launch=<value>         Custom host to set for launch API
+      --personalize=<value>    Custom host to set for personalization API
-      --ui-host=<value>  Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are required
+      --ui-host=<value>        Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are
+                               required

 DESCRIPTION
   Set region for CLI